-In this role you will design the prints yourself.
-Printmakers are increasingly using electronic or digital printing processes alongside more traditional craft-based methods.
+Electronic and digital printing processes are increasingly being used by printmakers, alongside more traditional craft-based methods.
 This has increased collaborative working with computer artists.

 Common commercial or educational tasks include: